CristiSavca/CarDealership/README.md

             }
 ```

-This code is interesting because it parses all the different types of contracts possible and makes objects out of them accordingly.
+This code is interesting because it parses all the different types of contracts possible and makes objects out of them accordingly: It checks if a Sale contract is financed or not, along with differentiating between Sale and Lease contracts.